seba2390/ssh_gui/Readme.md

 # SSH GUI Tool

-A graphical user interface (GUI) application for managing SSH connections and file transfers using Python and Tkinter.
-This tool allows users to connect to remote SSH instances, download files from, and upload files to those instances.
+A graphical user interface (GUI) application written in **native Python** using Tkinter for managing SSH connections and file transfers.
+This tool allows users to connect to remote SSH instances, download files from, and upload files to those instances, all without needing external libraries beyond the standard Python installation.

 ## Features

 - **Connect to Remote SSH Instances**: Input SSH credentials and open a new terminal window to start an SSH session.
+- **Remote File Browser**: A built-in GUI browser to explore remote directories over SSH.
+Easily navigate directories, view files, and select files or directories for download/upload.
 - **Download Files**: Retrieve files from a remote server to a local destination.
 - **Upload Files**: Transfer files from a local system to a remote server.
 - **Configuration Management**: Save and load SSH connection settings for convenience.